-Growth of male and female Jack Mackerel from eastern Tasmania was described using the von Bertalanffy growth function (VBGF) (Table 2.2, Figure 2.9).
-Growth was rapid within the first few years of life, with individuals reaching a mean length in excess of 230 mm FL, i.e. approximately 64% of L{∞} in the first three years, slowing thereafter.
+Growth of male and female Jack Mackerel from eastern Tasmania was described using the von Bertalanffy growth function (VBGF) (Table 2.2, Figure 2.11).
+Growth was rapid within the first few years of life, with individuals reaching a mean length >230 mm FL ( $\sim$ 64% of L ${\infty}$ in the first three years) and slowing thereafter.
 Maximum assigned ages were 15 years for females and 16 years for males.

 Table 2.2.
 Summary of von Bertalanffy growth function parameters for Jack Mackerel.
 Pooled data includes males, females and unsexed/unknown individuals.
-Based on Ward et al.(2011).
+Based on data collected by Lyle et al. (2000).